 Strategic implementation of plan and project merit

-Climate change and greenhouse gas (GHG)considerations
+Climate change and greenhouse gas (GHG) reduction and adaptative management considerations to reduce vulnerabilities, particularly in the water sector.

 The Region does not receive water from the Delta, so reducing dependence on Delta supplies is not a relevant issue.
+The Region is also not susceptible to or a major contributor to sea level rise, so projects’ ability to minimize effects of SLR is also not a relevant issue, except insofar as generally reducing GHG.

 Stakeholders submitting proposed projects must also have adopted the IRWMP prior to being considered for inclusion in IRWM grant applications.
 Adoption should occur before the pre-application process.
 Stakeholders are discouraged from adopting the IRWMP only when an attractive grant application surfaces, and should consider adoption when they initially become involved with the group.